helori/php-sign/README.md

 ### Create a Transaction

-The first step is to define your scenario and create a transaction.
+The first step is to define a *scenario* to create a *transaction*.
-Remember : a "transaction" represents a "signature process", with all its signers, documents and options.

 ```php
 use Helori\PhpSign\Elements\Document;